Log in to WRAL.com with one click using your favorite social network:

 Robotics competition pits teen builders

-Two thousand high school students from across the state converged on Raleigh's Dorton Arena Friday to see whether their creations would come alive under the pressure of competition.
+Two thousand high school students from across the state converged on Raleigh's Dorton Arena Friday to see whether their creations would come alive under pressure of competition.
 The 52 teams were entrants in the 2011 NC FIRST Robotics Competition.

 Each team got a standard set of equipment with which to build a robot that could pick up inner tubes shaped like triangles, squares and circles and hang them on pegs at three different heights.